AlpoTurunen/FinBIF_Outlier_Detection/README.md

 # Species Outlier Detection Using Random Forest

 This repository provides two Python implementations for outlier detection from species observation data using species distribution modeling (SDM) and machine learning models (Random Forest & three unsupervised models).
 The workflow includes data preparation, spatial sampling for background data, environmental enrichment, model training, evaluation, and visualization of results.
-The model integrates CORINE data, raster-based environmental variables, and occurrence data to predict species probabilities.
+The model integrates re-classified CORINE data, raster-based environmental variables, and occurrence data to predict species probabilities.

+NOTE: Raster datasets are not in this repository as they were too large (> 1 GB).
+You can download them from the data download services by SYKE, NLS-FI, FMI and LUKE.

 ## How to use